matthiasmakes/Keyboard-Heatmap/README.md

 # Keyboard Heatmap
-This repository contains the sourcecode of [my recently released keyboard heatmap](http://www.patrick-wied.at/projects/heatmap-keyboard/ "Realtime Keyboard Heatmap").
+This repository contains the sourcecode of [pa7's "recently" released keyboard heatmap](http://www.patrick-wied.at/projects/heatmap-keyboard/ "Realtime Keyboard Heatmap").
 The keyboard heatmap shows the distribution of characters of a text while you're typing.
-It's using my JavaScript heatmap library ([heatmap.js](http://www.patrick-wied.at/static/heatmapjs/ "Heatmap.js")) to make that possible.
+It's using Pa7's JavaScript heatmap library ([heatmap.js](http://www.patrick-wied.at/static/heatmapjs/ "Heatmap.js")) to make that possible.

 Currently support keyboard layouts:
 - ASSET